morewings/cra-template-quickstart-redux/README.md

         "build": "npm-run-all build:style build:js"
     }
     ```
-3. Add rule to `.gitignore` and `.stylelintrc.json` to ignore all css files, since we are generating them.
+3. Add rule to `.gitignore` and `.stylelintrc` to ignore all css files, since we are generating them.

     #### .gitignore